 Asylum seekers placed under an accelerated procedure are eligible for emergency receptions scheme.
 They do not have a residence permit and therefore have no access to the universal healthcare scheme (CMU) but they are entitled to state medical assistance (AME - with a three month waiting period).
 Those who are placed in an accelerated procedure because they are from a safe country of origin can receive the temporary waiting allowance (ATA).
-The allocation of the ATA allowance stops as soon as they receive a rejection by OFPRA on first instance.
-Asylum seekers who fall under the Dublin procedure can in theory benefit from emergency accommodation up until the notification of the decision of readmission (in practice, many live in the street).123
+The allocation of the ATA allowance stops as soon as they receive a rejection by OFPRA (French Office for the Protection of Refugees and Stateless persons) on first instance.